mootools/mootools-core/Docs/Element/Element.Delegation.md

 ### Example:

-An example how delegation is usually used.
+An example of how delegation is usually applied.
 Delegation is extra useful when working with dynamic content like AJAX.

 	var myElement = $('myElement');
 	var request = new Request({
 		// other options…
 		onSuccess: function(text){
-			myElement.set('html', text); // no need to attach more click events.
+			myElement.set('html', text); // No need to attach more click events.
 		}
 	});
-	// adding the event, notice the :relay syntax with the selector which matches the target element. myElement.addEvent('click:relay(a)', function(event, target){
+	// Adding the event, notice the :relay syntax with the selector that matches the target element inside of myElement.
+	// Every click on an anchor-tag inside of myElement executes this function. myElement.addEvent('click:relay(a)', function(event, target){
 		event.preventDefault();
 		request.send({